Drones & Aerial Activities - Quickstart guide

 *excluding Brussels VLL2 above 150ft AAL and more than 50m away from an obstacle

-Find all necessary steps to set up your DSA account correctly below.
+Find all necessary steps to set up your DAA account correctly below.

 If you encounter any difficulties, make sure to check our FAQ.